Pablolo/project-portfolio/README.md

 * Main
 * Footer

 For the moment, it uses only HTML and CSS, without Javascript.
+It's been developed using the "mobile first" approach and has some media queries to make it properly responsive.